Mobile Menu

 Why Volunteer with Gulf Breeze Fire Department?

 Being a volunteer emergency responder is a deeply rewarding experience.
 It requires dedication, sacrifice, leadership, and mental and physical stamina.
-Volunteer first responders play an essential role in our community, helping to keep residents safe during emergencies, fires, medical incidents, and more.
+Volunteer first responders play an essential role in our community, helping to keep residents safe during emergencies, fires, medical incidents, and more while helping keep the cost to citizens as low as possible.

 Did you know?